Iranians vote to reelect president, rejecting hardline alternative

 Also on Saturday, Trump arrived in Saudi Arabia to much fanfare.
 The Saudis are Iran's biggest rivals, blaming Tehran for fomenting unrest and war in Syria, Iraq and Yemen, and are vehemently opposed to the nuclear deal.

+"This is an internal Iranian matter," Saudi Arabian Minister of Foreign Affairs Adel bin Ahmed Al-Jubeir said of the election result during a joint U.S. briefing with reporters Saturday night.
+"Who they choose for president is their business, as it should be.
+We judge Iran by actions, not words."

-More than 56 million people were eligible to vote at over 63,000 polling places across the country.
+More than 56 million people were eligible to vote at over 63,000 polling places across Iran.